Advanced Call Forwarding Archives - United World Telecom Knowledgebase

 5. Improve Caller Experience & Customer Satisfaction

 Finally, you can use simultaneous ring in conjunction with other advanced communication tools to enhance caller experience and offer better customer service.
-For businesses that thrive on customer relations, these features can help with increasing first call resolutions rates, lowering abandoned call rates, and increasing customer happiness.
+For businesses that thrive on customer relations, these features can help with increasing first call resolution rates, lowering abandoned call rates, and increasing customer happiness.

 Lower Missed Call Rates with Simultaneous Ring